johnvanbreda/indicia-docs/administrating/warehouse-installation.rst

 **cURL** extensions are enabled for PHP as described in the section :ref:`install-php`.

+Here is a
-There is a screencast of this installation process on a Mac available at http://www.youtube.com/watch?v=wSfRJK9q2gs.
+`screencast of this installation process on a Mac <http://www.youtube.com/watch?v=wSfRJK9q2gs>`_.
 The steps are similar for Windows.

 .. _install-postgres: